unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (trident), uncommon (requires attunement)_

-This trident is a magic weapon.
+This trident is a tek weapon.
 It has 3 charges.
 While you carry it, you can use an action and expend 1 charge to cast _dominate beast_ (save DC 15) from it on a beast that has an innate swimming speed.
 The trident regains 1d3 expended charges daily at dawn.

 ### Universal Solvent